Income Tax for NRI (Non-Resident Indian): Slabs, Forms & Deductions: 2026

 - Employer’s Contribution to Pension Scheme (Section 80CCD(2))

-- Deduction for employer’s contribution to the Pension Scheme of the Central Government:
+- Deduction for the employer’s contribution to the Pension Scheme of the Central Government:

 - 14% of salary (for government employees)